hibernator11/notebook-iiif-images/README.md

 ## accessing-iiif-smithsonian
 This [notebook](accessing-iiif-smithsonian.ipynb) extracts a dataset as a CSV file from the [Smithsonian Open Access](https://www.si.edu/openaccess) digital collection.
 This example performs an automatic search, retrieving the manifests from the IIIF server to create a dataset with the metadata as a CSV file.

-In addition, this example applies computer vision methods in face detection.
+In this example, images are treated as an standard NumPy array containing pixels of data points.
+This notebooks presents an example of face detection based on an image from the repository.

 ## accessing-iiif-europeana
 This [notebook](accessing-iiif-europeana.ipynb) extracts a dataset as a CSV file using the Europeana APIs.
 This example performs an automatic search, retrieving the manifests from the IIIF server to create a dataset with the metadata as a CSV file.
 It also includes a code to show the thumbnails as a gallery.